ehsanmok/tvm-rust/README.md

 Here is a major workflow

-1. Train your **Deep Learning** model using any major framework [PyTorch](https://pytorch.org/), [Apache MXNet](https://mxnet.incubator.apache.org/) and [TensorFlow](https://www.tensorflow.org/)
+1. Train your **Deep Learning** model using any major framework such as [PyTorch](https://pytorch.org/), [Apache MXNet](https://mxnet.incubator.apache.org/) or [TensorFlow](https://www.tensorflow.org/)
-2. Use **TVM** to build optimized model artifacts for a given supported TVM context such as CPU, GPU, OpenCL, Vulkan, VPI, ROCM, etc.
+2. Use **TVM** to build optimized model artifacts on a supported context such as CPU, GPU, OpenCL, Vulkan, VPI, ROCM, etc.
 3. Deploy your models using **Rust** :heart:

 ### Example: Deploy Image Classification from Pretrained Resnet18 on ImageNet1k

 Please checkout [examples/resnet](https://github.com/ehsanmok/tvm-rust/tree/master/examples/resnet) for the complete end-to-end example.

-Here's python snippet for download and building a pretrained Resnet18 via MXNet and TVM
+Here's a Python snippet for downloading and building a pretrained Resnet18 via MXNet and TVM

 ```python
 block = get_model('resnet18_v1', pretrained=True)